RONALD248/eduaccess-hub/README.md

 - **PDF Text Extraction** using PDF.js
 - **Image OCR** with Tesseract.js for textbook pages and whiteboards
 - **Multiple Format Support** (PDF, DOC, TXT, Images)

+ ### AI Assistant.
+ -Have an AI Chatbot that that helps learners in the areas of their difficulties in their learning environments.

 ### 🎨 Accessibility Features
 - **Multiple Themes**: Light, Dark, and High Contrast modes